 You will be asked to create a PIN number before beginning the application.
 This PIN is used to access the application if you need to re-enter the site at any point during the application process.
 All minors (under the age of 19 in Nebraska) will need to have a notarized ID form that will need to be submitted.

 After the screening is complete, you will receive an email from the Nebraska Department of Health and Human Services (DHHS) with the results of your screening.
 Please keep this file for your records.
 (You do NOT need to send this document to Nebraska 4-H.)

 NEW for 2024 Volunteer Orientation-Nebraska 4-H is implementing a new 4-H Volunteer Orientation, which is part of the volunteer screening process.
 Direct volunteers are required to complete 4-H Volunteer Orientation during enrollment as a new volunteer and/or during the re-screening process every five years.
 Volunteers are invited to complete the orientation at any time.
 The volunteer orientation link is located with the direct volunteer screening information in 4honline or found at https://4h.unl.edu/volunteer-orientation.
 The volunteer orientation will take approximately 45 minutes to complete.
 Users are not required to complete the orientation in one session.
 The volunteer and the county office will receive an email upon completion.

 4-H Curriculum Orders

-Go to https://4hcurriculum.unl.edu and check the Pick Your Project out for project descriptions and a list of curriculum for that project.
+Go to https://go.unl.edu/pickyourproject and check the Pick Your Project for project descriptions and a list of curriculum for that project.
 Club leaders and members will order materials.
-You may also use the 2018 Wayne County 4-H Curriculum List (4 pages, 263 KB) for reference.
 The Extension Office has file copies if you would like to look at a manual.
 We also have a limited amount of inventory, so feel free to check with the Extension Office before you place an order.

 –Ownership affidavits (animal ID forms) can be found by clicking here.